 And if you ever want to get back to the home page, just click on the title at the top left of any page on this site.

-Each recipe post includes four main parts:
+Each recipe post is set out in four main parts:

 - Ingredients List: A list of all the ingredients you’ll need to make the featured dish, in the order you’ll need to use them.
 If a dish has one or more sub-components, the list will be divided up into sub-lists.
 The number of servings (typically 4-6 persons) is also indicated.